-This policy relates to the pay policy and should be read in conjunction with the pay policy.
+This policy relates to the pay policy and should be read in conjunction with the school and ULT pay policy documents.

 Purpose

 1. This policy sets out the framework for a clear and consistent assessment of the overall performance of teachers and the head teacher and for supporting their development needs within the context of the school's improvement plan and their own professional needs.
 Where teachers are eligible for pay progression, the assessment of performance throughout the cycle against the performance criteria specified in the statement will be the basis on which the recommendation is made by the reviewer.